nicolaischneider/cmdmgr/README.md

 - [x] delete commands
 - [x] add option to download script and add linking to `.zshrc` file
 - [x] add option to edit directly
+- [x] simulate separate .zshrc file in same folder of code
+- [x] extract path to where stuff is stored to new file